Who We Are

 New members may bring their own layout applicable locomotives and rolling stock to suit the above and be assisted in the operation of our club layouts.
 We can also assist in DCC locomotive configuration to enable operation on these multi-user environments.

-The year is 1983, when a meeting was held in the 4th Castle Hill Scout Headquarters to find interested parties to form a local model railway society.
+The year was 1983, when a meeting was held in the 4th Castle Hill Scout Headquarters to find interested parties to form a local model railway society.

 Click on the thumbnail photo below to see the photos of our first layout.
 You will see: